asmuth/brokerd/readme.md

 Fyerhose Query Language
 -----------------------

-command order within a query is not significannt.
+command/token order within a query is not significant. the order of events in the response is random!

     stream()
       +only(KEY1,KEY2...)